LSurvival

 # once robust SE is calculated, coefficient table uses the robust SE for confidence intervals and test statistics

-NOTE THE FOLLOWING IS INCORRECT because the id
+ft2 NOTE THE FOLLOWING IS INCORRECT because the id keyword is omitted

 ft2w = coxph(@formula(Surv(enter, exit, status) ~ x),dat1clust)